atsushieno/aap-core/README.md

 ## What is AAP?

-Android lacks commonly used Audio Plugin Framework.
+Android lacks commonly used audio plugin format.
 On Windows and other desktops, VSTs are popular.
 On Mac and iOS (including iPadOS) there is AudioUnit.
 On Linux LV2 is used, as well as VST2 (or compatibility) and VST3.

 There is no such thing in Android.
-AAP (which implies Android Audio Plugin) Framework is to fill this gap.
+Audio Plugins For Android (AAP) is to fill this gap.

 What AAP aims is to become like an inclusive standard for audio plugin, adopted to Android applications ecosystem.
 The license is permissive (MIT).
 It is designed to be pluggable from other specific audio plugin formats like [VST3](https://github.com/steinbergmedia/vst3sdk), [LV2](https://lv2plug.in/), [CLAP](https://github.com/free-audio/clap), and so on.